 - 3. Training Provided:

 - i.
-Indicator Total Number of Participants
+Indicator Total Number of Participants Completing Training

-Completing Training

 - 3. Special Reporting Not Applicable

-- 4. Subaward Reporting under the Transparency Act Not Applicable

-N. Special Tests and Provisions
+- N. Special Tests and Provisions

-1. Nondiscrimination and Interconnection Obligations
+- 1. Nondiscrimination and Interconnection Obligations

 Compliance Requirements - Recipients of Infrastructure projects must commit to nondiscrimination and interconnection obligations that include (1) adherence to principles contained in the FCC's Internet Policy Statement (FCC 05-151, adopted August 5, 2005), which can be found at http://fjallfoss.fcc.gov/edocs\public/attachmatch/FCC-05-151A1.pdf, or any subsequent ruling or statement; (2) not favoring any lawful Internet application or content over others; (3) displaying any network management policies in a prominent location on the service provider's web page and providing notice to customers of changes to these policies; (4) connecting to the public Internet directly or indirectly, such that the project is not an entirely private, closed network; and (5) offering interconnection, where technically feasible, without exceeding current or reasonably anticipated capacity limitations, at reasonable rates and terms to be negotiated with requesting parties.